Frequently Asked Questions

 Boarding of adopted horses is absolutely fine, we understand that many people own horses who do not own their own farm and have the ability to keep their horses at home.
 We will subject the boarding facility to a site check, just as we would any other location that the horse would be kept.
 Leased property is also acceptable but we will ask to see written approval from the landlord stating that horses are allowed to be kept on the property.

 Q. When I come out to see the horse I am interested in adopting, will I be able to ride the horse?

 Absolutely!
 Our goal is to find a suitable match between horse and adopter.
 If you are adopting a horse that is broke to ride, we will want to actually see you handle and ride the horse to make sure it is a good fit.
-Most of our ridable horses are located at our main facility in Woodinville WA, which has a large covered arena available for use.
+Most of our rideable horses are located at our facility in Redmond WA, which has two large covered arenas available for use.
 We will generally offer to ride the horse first (unless you prefer we do not), so that you can see the horse being ridden and we can explain some of the training issues we are working on.
 Then you can ride the horse, and are also welcome to come and ride the horse several times before making a decision to adopt.
 We also welcome potential adopters to bring their trainer/instructor with them when they come and meet the horse, so that person can provide an objective evaluation as well.
 We do require potential adopters to wear appropriate clothing, boots, and wear a helmet while riding at SAFE.

 Q. What information will I receive about the horse that I am interested in adopting?